Logiqx/gps-details/docs/devices/garmin/chipsets/README.md

 All of the possible GNSS configurations are listed in the [Toybox.Position](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html) documentation for Garmin developers.

-QZSS is not chosen by the user (or app developer) and is activated automatically by the Garmin watch, when applicable.
+QZSS is not selected by the user (or app developer) and is activated automatically by the Garmin watch, when applicable.